jsta/nes_connectivity_p/draft.md

 k_{j} = g_{i}
 \end{equation}

-We assigned lake membership in each sub-population group based on several lake characteristics and connectivity metrics where the splitting criteria was determined from the results of conditional inference trees (citation).
-The conditional inference tree (ctree) technique creates binary splits of the independent variables, which are recursively repeated, to find the split that maximizes association with the depedendent variable (citation).
+We assigned lake membership in each sub-population group based on several lake characteristics and connectivity metrics where the splitting criteria was determined from the results of conditional inference trees (Hothorn et al. 2006).
+The conditional inference tree (ctree) technique creates binary splits of the independent variables, which are recursively repeated, to find the split that maximizes association with the depedendent variable (Hothorn et al. 2006).
 In the present study, our dependent variable was P retention while our independent variable was a single lake characteristics or connectivity metric (Table 1).
 The advantage of the ctree technique over the more widely used classification-regression tree (CART) technique is that tree growth stopping rules are pre-specified.
 As a result, this avoids some of the subjectivity associated with post-hoc tree pruning.

 We fit both non-hierarchical and hierarchical models in a Bayesian framework using the non-linear extension to the `brms` package to interface with the Stan statistical program (Burkner 2017, Stan Development Team 2017).
 In both models, we set an informative prior on $k$ and $x$ of N(1.3, 0.1) and N(0.45, 0.1) respectively.
 These priors were based on the confidence intervals presented in Brett and Benjamin (2007) and qualitatively matched those used by Cheng et al. (2010).
 We used the default settings of `brms` and `rstan` to generate posterior estimates using four chains of 4,000 iterations each with no thinning and random intial parameter values between -2 and 2.

 ### Connectivity metrics

 We calculated several connectivity metrics in order to fit our hierarchical versions of the Vollenweider equations (Eq.
 2) and to ultimately determine the importance of stream and lake connectivity as they relate to P retention.
 Our stream connectivity metrics included average link length, stream order ratio, and the closest distance to an upstream lake.
-We focused on average link length and stream order ratio because they are approximations of stream network complexity (citation, fractal stream book).
+We focused on average link length and stream order ratio because they are approximations of stream network complexity (Rodriguez-Iturbe and Rinaldo 2001).
 For example, we consider low connectivity lakes to be those with highly complex stream networks characterized by a short average link length and a high stream order ratio.
 Our first step in calculating average link length was to dissolve stream network nodes that do not occur at a stream junction.
 Next, we divided the total stream length in the upstream watershed by the total number of stream reaches.
 We calculated (Strahler) stream order ratio by dividing the number of first-order streams in the upstream watershed of a given lake by the total number of higher order (> 1) streams (citation).
 Finally, we calculated closest distance to an upstream lake on a path-distance basis (as the fish swims) rather than on a straight-line basis (as the crow flies).

 In addition to stream connectivity metrics, we calculated several lake connectivity metrics including total upstream lake area, number of upstream lakes, and presence/abscence of an upstream lake.
 For the purposes of calculating lake connectivity metrics, we defined a lake as any waterbody with an area greater than 4 ha (0.04 km2).
 In terms of lake connectivity, we consider a low connectivity lake to be one with low total upstream lake area and few upstream lakes.